Mayor of St. Joe's - St. Joseph School Seattle

 Each week when voting opens we will provide a link to the ballot.
 You can share that link with family and friends.
 Each vote is $1 but there is no limit on the number of votes each candidate can receive.

-During week two and three students will be able to cast a free vote via the voting cart that will come to their classrooms.
+During week two students will be able to cast a free vote via the voting cart that will come to their classrooms.

 We have candidates in four categories: